andrewjhunt/axe-continuous/README.md

   <script src="/path/to/script/axe-continuous.js"></script>
 ```

-Identify the element at the top of the tree that will be scanned.
-May be `document` or any element.
+`axeContinuous` accepts a DOM `Node` that identifies the element at the top of the tree to be scanned.
+Examples:

 ```
-  const id = "element-id"
+  // Body element (don't use this with Toast because it creates a loop of change/scan/Toast/change...) axeContinuous(document.body)

+  // Root element found by id
-  const el = document.getElementById(id)
+  const node = document.getElementById("element-id")
-  axeContinuous(el)
+  axeContinuous(node)

+  // First node with this class name const node = document.querySelector(".scan-these-elements")[0] axeContinuous(node)
 ```